benbrownlie/MathForGames2020-Assessment/MathForGames/Documentation.md

 ### Game Class
 Class used as the main engine for the program.

+> #### Variables
+> - private static bool _gameOver- Used to determine if the game should end
+> - private static Scene[] _scenes- Stores an array of scenes
+> - private static int _currentSceneIndex- Indexer for scene array

 > #### Functions and Properties
 > - GetSceneIndex- Returns the variable _currentSceneIndex
 >